 - fluorouracil (also called 5-fluorouracil or 5-FU)

 You and your doctor will work together to determine which chemotherapy treatments are best for your situation.
 This can depend on the features of the cancer and any other health conditions you may have.
 For example, if you have a history of heart disease or heart-related risk factors, you and your doctor will want to avoid medications that can affect the heart.
-Your decision will also be influenced by whether or not the tumor tested positive for HER2 receptors.
-Some chemotherapies, such as Taxol and Cytoxan, are more commonly used with Herceptin in treating HER2-positive breast cancers.
+Your decision also will be influenced by whether or not the tumor tested positive for HER2 receptors.
+Some chemotherapies, such as Taxol and Cytoxan, are more commonly used with Herceptin (chemical name: trastuzumab) in treating HER2-positive breast cancers.

 Tests to determine the need for chemotherapy

-If you have a small, early-stage invasive ductal carcinoma that did not spread to the lymph nodes and you will be taking hormonal therapy (see below), you may wonder whether chemotherapy is truly necessary as well.
+If the cancer is small, early-stage, has not spread to the lymph nodes, and you will be taking hormonal therapy (see below), you may wonder whether chemotherapy is truly necessary.
 You and your doctor can discuss whether or not chemotherapy is right for your situation.
 You also may be eligible for a genomic test, which is used to predict how likely the cancer is to recur (come back).
-Genomic tests look at certain genes in the tumor to assess the risk of recurrence.
+Genomic tests look at certain genes in the cancer tumor to assess the risk of recurrence.
 Visit the Breast Cancer Tests page for more information about each test.

 Doctors do not automatically order genomic testing for every breast cancer.
-Instead, they typically reserve these tests for people who have early-stage breast cancer that has not traveled to the lymph nodes, or to just a few; or have DCIS.
-If you fit these criteria, you and your doctor can determine whether genomic testing is right for you.
+Instead, they typically reserve these tests for people who have early-stage breast cancer that has not spread to the lymph nodes, or to just a few; or have ductal carcinoma in situ (DCIS).
+If you fit these criteria, you and your doctor can decide if genomic testing is right for you.